NatashaBaudelaire/programming-fundamentals-in-java/README.md

 java ClassName
 ```

-Alternatively, open the file in your preferred IDE and use the built-in run/debug tools.
+Alternatively, you can file in your preferred IDE and use the built-in run/debug tools.

 ---